WHERE COFFEE GEEKS MEET

-Raf: I have been to the festival a couple of times and it is always fantastic to be there.
+Agavni: I have been to the festival a couple of times and it is always fantastic to be there.
 Every year it increases in size and has a greater diversity in specialty coffee.
-Also the neighbourhood around the festival appeals greatly to me.
+Also the neighborhood around the festival appeals greatly to me.
 The amazing graffiti and the Londoners complete the experience.
 The whole vibe of the place is turned up to eleven.

 What coffee brands stood above the rest?

 Samya: There were loads of great coffees but for me Workshop, Round Hill and Redemption as roasters stood out.
 Workshop served us a beautiful coffee from Ecuador, which you don’t see often.
 Round Hill served the best coffee of the day and Redemption just had a beautiful social message with their coffee.
 They work with inmates to help them prepare for a life back in society.
 Their roastery is placed in an actual prison!

 Agavni: I totally agree with Samya.
 I usually drink only filter coffee at festivals to get a good taste and those three brands really impressed me.
 Workshop had an amazing tasting coffee.
 Round Hill was so good we took a couple of samples with us and the story behind Redemption Coffee is truly unique.
 They are making such asocial impact and I can’t wait to visit them in prison and see it happening in real-life.

 Did sustainability play a big role?